House Of Maths Shows and Workshops are currently for Preschool through to Year 8.

 I usually aim to cater for your entire school (Primary) or your entire Key Stage 3 (Secondary) in a one-day visit.
 Shows can cater for 200 or more students at a time – with the help of a microphone and PA which I provide.
 Please see a later question for typical schedules.

 If you have three or more classes in each Year Group then you may prefer me to perform separate House Of Maths shows for each Year group (rather than for two Year groups at a time).
-If this is the case then a 2-day visit might be needed for me to see an entire Primary School (Years Reception to 6).
-Another possibility is for me to bring a colleague and have two shows on the go throughout the day (this will of course require two halls and two performers’ fees).
+If this is the case then a 2-day visit might be needed for me to see an entire Primary School (Years Reception to 6), or a one-day visit will enable me to focus on a few chosen year groups.

 For Infant Schools (Reception – Year 2) a half-day session can suffice, and is priced accordingly (please phone or email for prices).
 For First (Years R-4) or Junior (Years 3-6) Schools, a combination of two shows in the morning and then one or two workshops in the afternoon works well.
-If you are a one-form-entry Primary School then you may prefer me to run up to six (or occasionally seven) fully-interactive workshops during the day, each for one class of up to 30 students.
+If you are a one-form-entry Primary School then you may prefer me to run up to seven (or an introductory assembly plus six) fully-interactive workshops during the day, each for one class of up to 32 students.
 Please do phone or email to discuss your individual requirements.